menu Home About Me Home freebies My Store

 • One plant will be placed in front of a blowing fan for 24 hours.

-• One plant will be placed inside a plastic bag that has previously been spritzed with water (high humidity inside the bag).
+• One plant will be placed inside a plastic bag that has been spritzed with water to create high humidity.

 • The fourth plant will serve as a control.

 Every experiment needs a control.
-This lab uses a plant that is not exposed to any of the above environmental factors.
-The control plant is still transpiring, but under normal conditions.
+In this transpiration lab, the control plant is not exposed to any experimental environmental factors.
+While the control plant is still transpiring, it does so under normal conditions, allowing students to compare results accurately.

-There are some "uncontrolled" factors.
-For one, the plants are not identical to each other.
-Each of the plants has a different leaf surface area that will affect the results.
-Even so, students will collect data that will show the effect of these environmental conditions on leaf transpiration.
+There are also some uncontrolled variables in this experiment.
+The plants are not identical, and each has a different total leaf surface area, which can affect transpiration rates.
+Even so, students collect clear data showing the effects of environmental conditions on plant transpiration.

 Reviewing for the AP Biology Exam